 You can use a store credit card to help build credit because they're generally easier to get.
 Most store credit cards require a minimum fair credit score to have a chance of being approved.
 The drawback is that you'll likely start out with a higher interest rate and a lower credit limit than you would with a co-branded credit card.
 Co-branded store cards also come with stricter approval requirements.

 Where you can run into trouble with a store credit card is the temptation to overspend.
 Your favorite retailer may bombard you with promotional offers, discounts and sales announcements.
 It's pretty easy to make additional purchases in the store, or online, thinking your sales item purchases will make up the difference.

 Speaking of interest, be wary of any 0% promotional offers, particularly for large purchases.
-Unlike a 0% APR you’ll find on some regular credit cards, store cards operate on deferred interest.
-If you don’t pay off the balance by the end of the promotional period, you’ll be charged all the interest accrued on the original purchase price.
+Unlike a 0% APR you'll find on some regular credit cards, over half of all store cards operate on deferred interest, according to a WalletHub study.
+If you don't pay off the balance by the end of the promotional period, you'll be charged all the interest accrued on the original purchase price.